boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pyramid-chart.md

 ## Hidden Column

-Hidden columns are useful in cases where we don't want the fields to take part in the visualization, but only to be used for [linking](#linking), [filtering](#filtering) and [view data](#view-data).
+Hidden columns are useful in cases where we don’t want the fields to take part in the visualization, but only to be used for [linking](#linking), [filtering](#filtering), and [view data](#view-data).

 ![Hidden column](/static/assets/visualizing-data/visualization-widgets/images/pyramid-chart/assign-data.png)

 We can configure both measure and dimension fields into the hidden column.
-For measure we will be having all the settings we have for the measure fields expect formatting and filtering.
+For measure, we will be having all the settings have for the measure fields except formatting and filtering.

 ![Measure](/static/assets/visualizing-data/visualization-widgets/images/pyramid-chart/measure.png)

-In the case of dimension fields we will having the following options only.
-In Date fields we will having all available types except sorting, relative date filter, settings and filters.
+In the case of dimension fields, we will have the following options only.
+In Date fields, we will have all available types except sorting, relative date filter, settings, and filters.

 ![Dimension](/static/assets/visualizing-data/visualization-widgets/images/pyramid-chart/dimension.png)